Lab Report Writing

 A lab report is a technical means of telling a story.
 It should be constructed so that you tell the reader: the theory you are testing, how you are testing it, the results you obtained and a discussion of their significance.
 The sections below will help you to effectively demonstrate your understanding of the lab and the related theory.

 1. Cover page.
 Contains: experiment title, your name, class name and block, and date of lab.
-A picture or graphic or drawing may be used to further enhance your cover page.
+A picture or graphic or drawing may be used but is not required.

 2. Introduction.
-Briefly (in one or two paragraphs) describes what was done in the lab, but not step by step as in a procedure.
 Gives basic scientific theory or background information about the experiment.
-Explains how a theory being put to use or tested in the lab.
+Explains how a theory is being put to use or tested in the lab.
 This section is very important as it is here that you are best able to demonstrate that you understand the scientific background of the lab.
 Be careful not to simply paraphrase the background information given in the lab handout!
 Use your own words.
+Also, make a connection between what you did and what you measured in the lab and the scientific background information.

-Scientific explanations usually consist of a claim (also called a hypothesis), evidence for the claim (collected during the lab activity), and the reasoning the connects the two.
+Scientific explanations usually consist of a claim (also called a hypothesis), evidence for the claim (collected during the lab activity), and the reasoning that connects the two.

-8. Conclusions.
-A closing that describes the overall success of the experiments.
+7. Conclusions.
+This section describes the overall success of the experiments.
 Discusses whether or not the results were expected, whether errors may have occurred or alternative experimental techniques may have been used for better results.
 Describes how your understanding of the theory has been improved by performing the lab.
 How does the lab apply to real life?
 What did you learn?
 How would you make the lab better?
 How could the lab be extended?

 page break